JordanMajd/Electronic_Life/README.md

 ## Implement

 Implement the following objects.
+They already have files created for them in the `scr/entities` directory.

-You may use `prototypical inheritance`  with `Object Prototypes` or you may use `loose inheritance` with `Closure Constructors`.
+You may use either design pattern:

+-`prototypical inheritance` with `Object Prototypes` -`loose inheritance` with `Closure Constructors`

 Example of `prototypical inheritance` with `object prototypes`.
 ```